vertica/vertica-containers/UDx-container/README.md

 | vsdk-g++ | Executes the g++ compiler in the UDx container. |
 | vsdk-make | Executes `make` in the current working directory in the UDx container.
 This allows you to develop UDxs locally and compile them with the tools available in the UDx container. |

-`vsdk-make` is the script that you will use the most often.
+`vsdk-make` is the script that you will probably use the most often.
 It behaves exactly like `make`, but it compiles your files in the development environment mounted in the UDx container.

 These scripts use the contents of `/etc/os-release` to determine whether the container has a `centos` or `ubuntu` tag.
 If your host uses a different distribution than your development environment, you can edit `vsdk-bash` directly to change the default setting.
 Alternatively, you can change the default interactively by defining the OSTAG [environment variable](#environment-variables) when you execute `vsdk-make`: